CMU-CREATE-Lab/speck-gateway/README.md

 Running
 -------

 First, make sure you have Java SE 6 or later installed.
-See the *[Prerequisites][prerequisites_section]* section above for details.
+See the *Prerequisites* section above for details.
 If Java is already installed, do the following to run the Speck Gateway application:

 * **Mac OS**: double-click the Speck Gateway application in your Applications folder.